Gaël Perdriau

-Gaël Perdriau (/fr/; born 8 July 1972) is a French politician, the current mayor of Saint-Étienne.
+Gaël Perdriau (/fr/; born 8 July 1972) is a French politician and former mayor of Saint-Étienne.

-In 2022, Perdriau is being investigated by police after it was claimed he was involved in a plot to film the “erotic massage” given by an escort boy to his deputy, Gilles Artigues, in a Paris hotel room in 2014.
+In 2022, the police started an investigation into Perdriau after it was claimed he was involved in a plot to film the “erotic massage” given by an escort boy to his deputy, Gilles Artigues, in a Paris hotel room in 2014.
 The tape was used to blackmail him for eight years to stop him from challenging Perdiau until the recording was publicized by a French news site in 2022.
 After the story broke, Artigues filed a criminal lawsuit against both Perdriau and his chief of staff, alleging “aggravated blackmail, the organization of an ambush and embezzlement”.
 The suit, in turn, sparked a judicial investigation.
-Both accused men deny the claims.
+Both accused men denied the claims.

+On 1 December 2025, a court in Lyon found Perdriau guilty of blackmailing the said political opponent, embezzling public funds, and criminal conspiracy.
+He was ordered to resign with immediate effect.